davidroman0O/serverless-fuck-you-4kb/README.md

 DO NOT USE `serverless-export-env` with this library.
 It will replace your `.env` and you don't want that!

+# Command

+At anytime, you can check your configuration with `sls print --stage dev` or beta or prod.

 # Installation

 On your Serverless Framework project